Haddleigh History, Family Crest & Coats of Arms

-Anglo-Saxon tribes of Britain.
+The ancestors of the name Haddleigh date back to the Anglo-Saxon tribes of Britain.
 The name is derived from when the Haddleigh family lived in Hadleigh or Hadley, a place-name found in numerous locations in England.
 The root of these names is common, however; they are all derived from the Old English roots hæth and leah, which taken together mean "forest clearing where the heather grows."
-CITATION[CLOSE]

 Early Origins of the Haddleigh family

 The surname Haddleigh was first found in Essex at Hadleigh, a parish, in the union and hundred of Rochford.